 12.9 HMS teachers will be responsible for reporting any unauthorised absences from instrumental and singing lessons to the Client on the same day.

 It is the Client’s responsibility to:

-15.1 Liaise directly with HMS teachers to inform them about any SEND pupil requirements e.g. My Support Plan details, school dress code, behaviour management or school reward policies and how the Client expects inappropriate behaviour to be managed.
+13.1 Liaise directly with HMS teachers to inform them about any SEND student requirements e.g. My Support Plan details, school dress code, behaviour management or school reward policies and how the Client expects inappropriate behaviour to be managed.

-15.4 Where appropriate, ensure pupils are encouraged and given every opportunity to perform within the school, at a local HMS music centre or at external large scale events (e.g. Hertfordshire Schools’ Gala).
+13.4 Where appropriate, ensure students are encouraged and given every opportunity to perform within the school, at a local HMS music centre or at external large scale events (e.g. Hertfordshire Schools’ Gala).

-15.6 Agree all teaching dates prior to lessons commencing at the start of each term by working in partnership with HMS teachers.
+13.6 Agree all teaching dates prior to sessions commencing at the start of each term by working in partnership with HMS teachers.

-15.7 Ensure that agreed dates are adhered to, and that notification of essential rescheduling requirements are reported at least four weeks in advance via email to the HMS teacher directly.
+13.7 Ensure that agreed dates are adhered to, and that notification of essential rescheduling requirements are reported at least one week in advance via email to the HMS teacher directly.

-15.9 Ensure no fees are charged to HMS for delivering the requested HMS services detailed in this SLA.
+13.9 Ensure no fees are charged to HMS for delivering any requested HMS provision.
 This includes any fees for room hire that may be charged to private teachers.